 You will need:Newspaper (strips of approx 3" by 3")

 Without counting the time taken to dry the piñata this whole project should take around 10 minutes a layer and then another 10-20 minutes to decorate with fringing.

 - Firstly inflate a big balloon to your required size.
 Our big balloons inflate to 36" (3ft) which is very large so we inflated to around 20".

 - Make up your flour paste.
 The great thing about flour glue is that it is virtually free!
 Mix a paste to a consistency of double cream.

 - Use nice big generous strips of newspaper as this takes less time than small pieces to cover your balloon.
 Dip the paper in the paste then cover the balloon leaving a circle of 2" big at the base of the balloon (this is so that you can fill your piñata)

-- Leave to dry (in the summer it will dry in the sun very quickly, in winter I dry in a warm oven (one that has been heated and then turned off) or alternatively next to a radiator or dehumidifier.
+- Leave to dry (in the summer it will dry in the sun very quickly, in winter I dry in a warm oven (the oven should not be too hot, ideally one that has been heated and then turned off) or alternatively next to a radiator or dehumidifier.

 - When dry add a second layer of newspaper and leave to dry again. if you are making for adults add a third layer to make it extra-strong.

 - When completely dry pop and remove the balloon.

 - Using a skewer insert one hole either side of your stuffing hole (about 1.5" away from the hole), insert a length of string to hang.